mehranshoqi/voice_message_player/README.md

 ## Todo

-- [x] seeking on message by drag on noises.
+- [x] seeking on audio by drag on noises.
 - [ ] add x2 playback speed.
 - [ ] generate noises according to real voice noise.
 - [ ] dynamic size for voice widget.